Experience the charm of Le Roy, NY

 Home of "Lady Liberty's" little Sister!
 Le Roy's statue is one of less than 100 remaining (at one time, there were more than 200 across the United States).
 At just eight feet tall, she's the same size as the index finger of her big sister in New York Harbor.
 Be sure to see her firsthand, located along the banks of the Oatka Creek on Wolcott street in downtown Le Roy.

 Looking for a getaway that isn't far away?
-Or maybe you're a business traveller who's looking for a quiet place to work that still has modern amenities?
+Or maybe you're a business traveler who's looking for a quiet place to work that still has modern amenities?
 Look no further!
 Le Roy's Historic Main Street is fortunate to be home to one of the regions top Inns, situated alongside the picturesque Oatka Creek.

 At nearly 200 years old, Farmer's Creekside Tavern & Inn boasts five luxurious overnight guest rooms, each providing beautiful views.
 All rooms have been designed to echo the tonality of the rest of the building for a modern, yet timeless design.
 During your stay, you’ll find shale, brick, and original wood beams juxtaposed with pastoral artwork and accented with colors derived from the surrounding landscape.
 All rooms include luxury amenities, including: bathroom in-floor heating, Pharmacopia bath products, and plush bathrobes.